Students: Get a chance to win up to $20,000 toward your education with the U.S. Bank Student Scholarship!

 If your contributions only take into account the time horizon of college, your early withdrawals for K-12 tuition could possibly negate the growth potential of the contributions that are earmarked for later college expenses.

-To simplify the investing and saving process, it may help to have a 529 plan dedicated for K-12 and a separate one for future college expenses.
+To simplify the investing and saving process, it may help to have a 529 plan dedicated for K-12 tuition and a separate one for college expenses.
 There are no limits to the number of 529 plans you can set up, but be sure to review the costs and expenses associated with setting up multiple accounts.

 As you’re determining which options are best for your children’s education needs, it may be worthwhile to consult with a financial professional to discuss strategies that will be most advantageous in meeting your goals over the long-term.